selva221724/selva221724/README.md

 - 🎓 Got a Masters from the United Kingdom in Robotics & Automation and One more Masters in Electronics and a Bachelors in Physics.
 - 🔕 Yes, I had many funs, errors, successes, failures with the different types of data, problems, solutions, Proof of concepts and developments.
 - 🔭 Currently, Learning BlockChain core ideas and building smart contracts with Solidity.
-- ⛓ I am a crypto & blockchain enthusiast who is trying to be an early participant in metaverse ideas and blockchain projects
+- ⛓ I am a crypto & blockchain enthusiast who is trying to be an early participant in metaverse and blockchain applications
 - 🦾 I do work with collaborative projects and self-learning stuffs.
 - ⚡ Fun fact: I am a noob cinematographer [YouTube](https://www.youtube.com/channel/UC1kjWTXAijb0koxCCJMIIFA)
 - 📫 Mail me: selva221724@gmail.com

-No worries, No buddy born with king abilities!!
-The toughest time can only make you a king!!!
-No ideal is born without 100 ideals.
-Understand the value of people near you !!

 <br>